Skip to content

 Porcelain veneers

 Porcelain veneers are of a strong material that is made at the lab.
 This method does require some tooth abrasion to allow for a flush fit of the veneer.
-It offers complete coverage of the tooth, and is often chosen for teeth that are slightly out of place, but orthodontic treatment is not desired, or have heavy staining / trauma that require more coverage.
+It offers complete coverage of the tooth and is often chosen for teeth that are slightly out of place, but orthodontic treatment is not desired, or have heavy staining/trauma that requires more coverage.

 Pros...